 - Simultaneously probe B and T cell receptors

 Over the last decade, dozens of papers each year have demonstrated the potential of immune repertoire sequencing for investigating critical questions in health and medicine.
 A small sampling of these are described below.

 Clinical monitoring of T cell therapy using immune repertoire sequencing1

 There is a growing need for therapeutics for patients with HPV16+ malignancies.
 While previous vaccine and T cell therapeutic methods have been met with limited success, Quayle et al. describe a new and promising approach that utilizes a novel fusion protein, CUE-101, to act as a treatment for HPV16- driven tumors by enhancing tumor antigen-specific T cell activation.
 TCR library sequencing data was in part used to demonstrate that CUE-101 has the capacity to launch an effective antitumor immune response through selective activation and expansion of specific T cells.
 These findings show great potential for effective clinical trial use.

 Immune repertoire signatures of COVID-19 disease response and recovery2

 Detailed information about the immune response in COVID-19 patients is necessary to evaluate therapeutic options and assess vaccinations.
-Niu et al. utilized longitudinal analysis of T and B cell receptor transcripts to provide insight on the dynamic nature of the immune repertoire over the course of infection.
+Niu et al. utilized longitudinal analysis of T and B cell receptor transcripts to provide insight into the dynamic nature of the immune repertoire over the course of infection.
 This was made possible through technology that allowed for visualization of the full immune repertoire, and their findings suggest that while the immune response is dynamic, it follows a clear pattern.
-Their findings provide insight not only on infection response but also how to assess clinical treatments.
+Their findings provide insight not only on infection response but also on how to assess clinical treatments.

 Immune repertoire signatures of H7N9 (bird flu) infection3